Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/MULTITENANCY/ANALYSIS.md

 ### Topic-per-instance segregation (current approach; feasible within limits)

 This approach offers strong isolation between instances and aligns well with data separation requirements related to FERPA.
-It simplifies ACL configuration (for controlling which consumers can access the data), consumer group management, and auditing, since each instance’s data is fully separated at the topic level.
+It simplifies ACL configuration (for controlling which consumers can access the data), consumer group management, and auditing, since each instance's data is fully separated at the topic level.
 This provides clear instance-based isolation at the Change Data Capture (CDC) level for 3rd party consumers.

-However, for use with OpenSearch in such a configuration, it would probably make sense to route the instance-specific topics into a single consolidated topic for ingestion into OpenSearch.
+However, for use with OpenSearch in such a configuration, it would probably make sense to route the instance-specific topics into a single consolidated topic for ingestion into a solution-level service such as OpenSearch.
 It would also be necessary to perform some additional transformations along the way to retain the tenant/instance identification for use in OpenSearch indexes to provide the necessary logical segregation of the data for API clients (e.g. via filtered aliases).

 #### Impact of Database Engine and Data Segregation Strategy